Renormalisation and matching of massless scalar correlation functions in Soft de Sitter Effective Theory

-which fixes $\nu=\frac{3}{2}$ in any spacetime dimension $d$, so that one employ~\eqref{eq:HankelMassless4d} for the mode functions.
+which fixes $\nu=\frac{3}{2}$ in any spacetime dimension $d$, so that one employs~\eqref{eq:HankelMassless4d} for the mode functions.
 In this scheme, the $d$-dimensional momentum-space Wightman function \eqref{eq::mphiprop} reduces to

 and its late-time limit \eqref{eq::lateps} simplifies to

 The choice of a renormalisation scheme in this theory is subtle, as was already remarked in \cite{Beneke:2023wmt}.
 In fixed-order computations, imposing any renormalisation condition on the correlation functions inevitably leads to IR-divergent finite parts of the counterterms including the mass counterterm.
 This is because the massless correlation functions are not well-defined when computed perturbatively, and do not qualify as sensible physical observables, which could be used to define physical renormalisation conditions.
 Instead, in a physical scheme, these conditions should be imposed on the non-perturbative (``resummed") correlation functions.
 Our strategy will therefore be the following: we only specify the pole parts of the counterterms but leave the finite parts undetermined.
 When matching the EFT onto the full theory, the unspecified finite parts contribute through the late-time, small-momentum correlation functions and via the matching coefficients.
 The EFT then allows us to resum the respective correlation functions, which depend on the yet-unspecified quantities.
 These resummed correlators are the suitable objects to define physical renormalisation schemes.
 This in turn fully determines the finite parts of the counterterms such that they are free of IR divergences.